3dcitydb/3dcitydb-mkdocs/docs/citydb-tool/info.md

 | `codeLists`   | References to external codelists that are registered for appropriate CityGML data types in the database.
 An empty object is included if no codelists are available.                                           |
 | `modules`     | List of 3DCityDB module namespaces used by the data stored in the database.
 An empty object is included if no modules are used.                                                                               |

+A more concise version of the database report can be generated using the `--compact` option.
+When this option is provided, only the sections `metadata`, `summary`, and `database` are included in the output and all other sections are omitted.
+Use this mode when you want a lightweight summary without detailed feature or geometry statistics.

 ### Feature scope

 The `--feature-scope` option controls which features are considered when generating the report: